dogokit/dogokit-stack/README.md

 The opiniated stack list to build modern apps with web technologies.
 This is the simpler version of [catamyst/stack-all](https://a.catamyst.com/stack-all) (the complete list).

 THe main criteria in choosing these that it must already been used for building real world apps especially with real teams.
+Every ⭐ indicated the recommendation, but keep in mind it doesn't mean that everything is required.

-Every ⭐ indicated the recommendation.
-But keep in mind it doesn't mean that everything is required.
+You can [use this repo as a template](https://github.com/catamyst/stack/generate) to help with your app development stack.

 - [Catamyst Stack](#catamyst-stack)
 - [Work Stack](#work-stack)